kmulligan97/Google-Form-To-Trello/README.md

     (Select function->init, then hit the "Run" button)

 ### Example links
-The provided connect_to_trello.gs template is the script used for the following example Trello board and Google Form
+The provided connect_to_trello_template.gs template is the script used for the following example Trello board and Google Form
 - [Example Google Script](./connect_to_trello_template.gs)
 - [Example Trello board](https://trello.com/b/tsOZ9frN/ticket-queue)